portlandcodeschool/frontend-freelancer/week02/week02_plan.md

 ##Friday

 * Learning New Tools: Sublime Text
+* Looking deeper at HTML
+	* Validation
+	* Things you see on screen and things you don't
 * Looking deeper at CSS & The limits of CSS
 * Overview of code challenge
 * Two week class retrospective